robots-make-art-too/template/Quiz1.md

 # EECS 1720 Quiz 1 - January 27 2022

 ---
+SAVE THIS FILE (and the images if you want to see them in the local file) TO YOUR COMPUTER.
+OPEN IT IN SUBLIME, VISUAL STUDIO CODE, OR SOMETHING ELSE THAT CAN READ `.md` FILES

+(UPDATE: did anyone who asked how to open an `.md` file first read the sentence right there.
+Right above this one.
+You can read it now.
+This open page was my screenshare during lecture (which was all quiz time)!)

+---

-UPDATE: Where to open an `.md` file?
+UPDATE (again): Where to open an `.md` file?
 How to copy the text?
 These are things you have done.
 I have done.
 We have done.
 - Use a `text editor`, or an `IDE`, or a `code editor`
 - RAW text off repo file is easy to copy...

 ---

-## Initial Checks

 Once you complete each step, check it complete.